 Requests for Proposals

-Out in Science, Technology, Engineering, and Mathematics (oSTEM) is now accepting program proposals for the virtual 11th Annual oSTEM Conference 2021.
-For more information on why we decided to go virtual, read the full statement.
+Out in Science, Technology, Engineering, and Mathematics (oSTEM) is now accepting program proposals for the in-person 12th Annual oSTEM Conference 2022.

 Successful programs will touch on oSTEM’s mission statement and also incorporate our core values: integrity, intentionality, respect, passion, and grit.

-Presentations will be required to select from the following categories: (1) Technical Expertise, (2) Student Leader Development, (3) Intersectionality and Identity, (4) Career and Professional Development, and (5) Other Relevant Topics.
+Presentations will be required to select from the following categories: (1) Technical Expertise, (2) Leader Development, (3) Intersectionality and Identity, (4) Career and Professional Development, and (5) Other Relevant Topics.
+New this year we are offering a 'AI, ML & Emerging Technologies' track!
 Example session topics that would fit in each category are provided in the bullets below each category.